 Sitcoms are one of the most popular formats of TV shows and have been around for almost as long as television itself.
 We tend to watch these shows because we fall in love with the characters and want to be around them as much as possible.
 This is the sole reason some sitcoms have remained popular throughout their long run, and some like ‘Fuller House‘ have been renewed even after the original show stopped airing way back in 1995.

-Netflix is one of the smartest players in the television market and has, in most cases, made the correct judgments regarding which shows are going to work, and they have been proved right with their choice to greenlight ‘Fuller House’.
+Netflix is one of the smartest players in the television market and has, in most cases, made the correct judgments regarding which shows are going to work, and they have been proved right with their choice to greenlight ‘Fuller House.’
 Season 5 of the Netflix reboot is the final season of the popular sitcom, and thus every fan of the show has had his/her eyes on it for quite some time now.

 Fans of the series are surely aware of the fact that ‘Fuller House’ is set in San Francisco, and there are clear visual indications from the start which will make you aware of the story’s location.
-But being a sitcom, ‘Fuller House’ could have been shot anywhere in a studio.
+However, being a sitcom, ‘Fuller House’ could have been shot anywhere in a studio.
 The story of the series revolves around the character D.J.
-Tanner-Fuller (Candace Cameron Bure) who has left her husband’s house after his death and has now moved into her childhood home in San Francisco along with her three sons, her sister Stephanie, and her best friend Kenny, who has also brought along her daughter Ramona.
+Tanner-Fuller (Candace Cameron Bure), who has left her husband’s house after his death and has now moved into her childhood home in San Francisco along with her three sons, her sister Stephanie, and her best friend Kenny, who has also brought along her daughter Ramona.

 Fuller House Filming Locations